mc2-project/mc2-project.github.io/index.rst

 The MC\ :sup:`2` platform builds upon the `Open Enclave SDK <https://openenclave.io/sdk/>`_, an open source SDK that provides a single unified abstraction across different enclave technologies.
 The use of Open Enclave enables our library to be compatible with many different enclave backends, including Intel SGX.

 The diagrams below show a sample workflow of a user using MC\ :sup:`2` for secure data processing in a cloud.
-Green indicates a trusted component, while read indicates an untrusted component that could be compromised by an adversary.
+Green indicates a trusted component, while red indicates an untrusted component that could be compromised by an adversary.

-1. Before any query can be exeucuted, the user must execute remote attestation to load MC\ :sup:`2` compute service into enclaves and transfers their private keys to our service.
+1. Before any query can be executed, the user must execute remote attestation to load MC\ :sup:`2` compute service into enclaves and transfers their private keys to our service.
 This can be done by initializing with the MC\ :sup:`2` client.

    .. figure:: images/mc2_workflow/mc2_workflow1.jpg
       :figwidth: 85 %